Introducing Yourself to Your New Neighbors

-How to Talk to Your Neighbors
+Spend Time and Talk to Your Neighbors

 Putting yourself in situations to introduce yourself to your neighbors is one thing — talking to them and establishing a new relationship is another.
-Use these tips to get your friendships with your neighbors off on the right foot:

 Be friendly.
 No matter if you’ve just lugged the heaviest couch in the world up two flights of stairs and down another, don’t let your frustration flow into your interactions with your neighbors.
 Be friendly from the get-go and you’ll put out a positive vibe that’ll help you integrate yourself into the neighborhood quickly.